labhc-malice/labhc-malice.github.io/_pages/about.md

 The goal of the MALICE project-team is to combine the interdisciplinary skills present at the Hubert Curien lab in statistical learning and laser-matter interaction to foster the development of new joint methodological contributions at the interface between Machine Learning and Surface Engineering.

-As such, MALICE is inherently rooted at the interface of Applied Mathematics, Statistical Learning Theory, Optimization, Physics and Differentiable Simulation.
+As such, MALICE is inherently rooted at the crossroads of Applied Mathematics, Statistical Learning Theory, Optimization, Physics and Differentiable Simulation.